teemukostamo/playlist_typescript/documentation/user_manual.md

 #### All reports by all users and duplicating reports

 Staff-user may browse all reports by all users.
-If a show is re-aired, the report of the show in question is duplicated, but with a new date and time, and the "Rerun" checkbox selected.
-Reruns are in red on the reports page.
+If a show is re-aired, the original report of the show in question is duplicated, but with a new date and time, and the "Rerun" checkbox selected.
+Reruns are displayed in red on the reports page.

 #### Programs

 New programs may be added on the Programs page.
 Programs with active status are visible in front page's Create new report form's program listing.

+## Admin

+Admin has the same rights as Staff, and:

+### Users

+Create, edit, delete users.
+User status may also be set to Inactive.
+Incative users are displayed an error message on an attempt to log in.